Broad-Spectrum CBD Softgels

 Though this method of ingesting hemp compounds is highly effective, it still carries the same risks associated with regular vaping and may not be suitable for all users.
 We've put together an extensive guide for new users looking to begin vaping CBD.
 There are some new types of products minimalizing risks by creating filler-free options.

-Administering cannabidiol directly to the skin is another popular way to utilize hemp extracts.
+Administering cannabidiol directly to the skin is another popular way to utilize a hemp extract.
 There are a wide variety of lotions, balms, and salves available to serve this need.
 These products are designed to alleviate symptoms including aches and skin issues.
 This method of application is viable because there are cannabinoid receptors found in the skin.

 This final application method is by far the least popular of all 5 we cover here.
 Your average person is going to choose to swallow or inhale medicine long before they choose a suppository.
 Despite this, suppositories are proven to be highly bioavailable and thus a highly effective means of using CBD.

 Using a CBD suppository has the best of both worlds when it comes to onset and length of effects.
 These will show noticeable effects after less than 15 minutes and the effects can last for nearly 8 hours - longer than all other forms of taking CBD.
 These products are generally only used by those with severe issues.

 For example, you may be fine with vaping but aren't happy with the short duration of the effects.
 Sublingual may be preferred for the quicker onset and long duration, but the taste isn't something you can handle.

 No matter your situation, our advice is to try different products until you find the one for you!
 Use the following chart to compare the onset and duration associated with each application method: